-Acupuncture is considered as an interoceptive stimulus.
-It assists by normalising the internal sensory representation and associated emotional response to a pain stimulus (Napadow et al, 2009).
-Normalising afferent input helps to alter perception of pain through emotional circuits (Bradnam, 2011).
+Acupuncture is considered an interoceptive stimulus.
+It assists by normalising the internal sensory representation and associated emotional response to a pain stimulus (Napadow et al., 2009).
+Normalising afferent input helps to alter the perception of pain through emotional circuits (Bradnam, 2011).

 Please see appendix two for the specific treatment given and rationale for each appointment.

-The presence of pain and stiffness in the shoulder can lead to an inability to work as well as decrease function (Dolder et al, 2012).
-Return to work was agreed as a key milestone for patient X.
+The presence of pain and stiffness in the shoulder can lead to an inability to work as well as decreased function (Dolder et al., 2012).
+Return to work was agreed upon as a key milestone for patient X.

 A referral to the Ergonomic Assessor lead within the workplace was completed as advised by the Health and Safety Executive (2012).

-Both studies used subjects comparable to the patient X. Osborne and Gatt (2010) assess the effectiveness of needling of trigger points caused by repetitive overuse movements.
+Both studies used subjects comparable to patient X. Osborne and Gatt (2010) assess the effectiveness of needling of trigger points caused by repetitive overuse movements.
 This is similar to the repetitive scanning movements causing patient X pain.
-Itoh et al (2013) assessed acupuncture effectiveness patients complaining of chronic shoulder pain; again this is comparable to patient X.
+Itoh et al. (2013) assessed acupuncture effectiveness in patients complaining of chronic shoulder pain; again this is comparable to patient X.

 Osborne and Gatt (2010) conducted a case study trial.
-Advantages of case studies include low cost budgets and quicker completion compared to other designs (Lewallen and Courtright, 1998).
-As a result, case studies tend to use low subject number and are at risk of author bias, which in turn reduces the validity of a study.
+Advantages of case studies include low-cost budgets and quicker completion compared to other designs (Lewallen and Courtright, 1998).
+As a result, case studies tend to use low subject numbers and are at risk of author bias, which in turn reduces the validity of a study.
 Case-control studies are sometimes less valued for being retrospective (Lewallen and Courtright, 1998).

 Itoh et al (2013) completed a preliminary randomised control trial.
 Subject participants and examiner blinding was carried out to reduce bias.
 The efficacy of subject blinding was also carried out in this study.
 A randomised control trial is considered the most stringent way of determining whether a cause-effect relation exists between the intervention and the outcome (Sibbald and Roland, 1998).

-Itoh et al (2004) used a slightly larger sample size consisting of seventeen subjects (one subject withdrew), similarly, a small sample size reduces the generalisation of findings.
+Itoh et al. (2004) used a slightly larger sample size consisting of seventeen subjects (one subject withdrew), similarly, a small sample size reduces the generalisation of findings.
 It is unclear exactly how subjects were recruited for the trial.
 A vague description of subject recruitment means researcher bias cannot be fully excluded.
-A detailed inclusion and exclusion criteria was provided.
+A detailed inclusion and exclusion criteria were provided.
 Subject randomization, along with examiner and participant blinding increases the validity of this trial.
 A detailed methodology increases the repeatability of this trial and overall validity (Creswell, 2013).
 Trigger point diagnosis was assessed by palpation of taut bands.
 It is well documented that trigger points are identified when compression produces pain, and it is commonly recognised that taut bands may or may not produce pain depending on whether they are active or latent.
-This means that the diagnostic criteria to identify trigger points is less comparable to other research studies and reduces its application clinically.
+This means that the diagnostic criteria to identify trigger points is less comparable to other research studies and reduce its application clinically.
 Outcome measures such as pain and pain disability were tested using the VAS and Constant-Murely Score respectively.
 These tests were completed for baseline assessment and then at intervals up to twenty weeks post initial treatment.
-A longer follow up period in this study provides insight of the effectiveness of acupuncture both short and long term.
-Data was statistically analysed increasing the validity of results obtained (Crewell, 2013).
+A longer follow up period in this study provides insight into the effectiveness of acupuncture in both the short and long term.
+Data were statistically analysed increasing the validity of the results obtained (Creswell, 2013).

-A combination of dry needling and acupuncture was used in this case study with the intension of optimising supra spinal effects as well as targeting trigger points directly.
+A combination of dry needling and acupuncture was used in this case study with the intention of optimising supraspinal effects as well as targeting trigger points directly.
 However, there is limited evidence available supporting the use of a combination approach in chronic shoulder pain.